XLSR-MamBo: Scaling the Hybrid Mamba-Attention Backbone for Audio Deepfake Detection: Introduction

-However, the quadratic computational complexity of the classical Transformer limits its efficiency in processing long audio sequences.
+However, the quadratic computational complexity of the classical Transformer limits its efficiency in modeling dense feature sequences.
 To address this, state space models (SSMs)~\citep{gu2022efficiently} with linear complexity, particularly the Mamba architecture~\citep{gu2023mamba}, have attracted widespread attention.
 RawBMamba~\citep{chen2024rawbmamba} was among the early works to explore the application of Mamba in audio deepfake detection.
 Addressing the unidirectional limitations of the original Mamba, it proposed a Bidirectional Mamba architecture that combines SincLayers/convolutional layers (to capture short-term local features) with bidirectional Mamba blocks (to capture long-range contextual dependencies).
 This design effectively identifies subtle artifacts in synthesized audio and significantly outperforms traditional end-to-end models like Rawformer~\citep{liu2023leveraging}, validating the generalization capability of the Mamba architecture in audio forensics.
 Following this, works like XLSR-Mamba~\citep{xiao2025xlsr} and Fake-Mamba~\citep{xuan2025fake} further advanced the field.
+The end-to-end BiCrossMamba-ST~\citep{kheir2025bicrossmamba} integrates BiMamba with cross-attention, achieving better performance than RawBMamba.
 However, a critical observation in these works is their reliance on manually designed bidirectional strategies (e.g., dual-branch fusion) to approximate the non-causal receptivity of Transformers.
 While these studies successfully validated that substituting Transformer layers with SSM blocks yields efficiency gains, relying solely on this replacement strategy overlooks the unique complementary strengths of different mechanisms.

 Although pure SSM models excel in inference efficiency and ADD performance, experimental results from cutting-edge hybrid architectures such as Zamba~\citep{glorioso2024zamba}, Samba~\citep{ren2024samba}, Jamba~\citep{lieber2024jamba}, and Nemotron-H~\citep{blakeman2025nemotron} demonstrate that combining SSMs with Attention yields competitive performance.
 Furthermore, hardware-aware algorithms such as FlashAttention~\citep{dao2022flashattention} and Mesh-Attention~\citep{chen2025mesh} have alleviated the computational bottlenecks of Transformers.
 From the perspective of inductive bias, SSMs specialize in information compression and temporal recurrence, whereas Attention excels at content-based, precise retrieval and associative recall via the induction heads mechanism~\citep{olsson2022context,arora2024simple}.
 Consequently, in ADD tasks, the Attention mechanism can be better suited to globally correlate specific frequency-domain forgery artifacts.
 Specifically, deepfake signals often manifest as a duality: subtle local high-frequency artifacts (requiring the fine-grained temporal recurrence of SSMs) and global spectral inconsistencies (requiring the global retrieval of Attention).
 Relying solely on one mechanism limits the model's ability to capture this full spectrum of manipulation traces~\citep{frank2020leveraging,sun2023ai}.